hbs-rcs/hbsgrid-docs/docs/GridTransition.md

-# Transition from the Grid to the Research Computing Platform (RCP) in the Cloud
+# Transition from the HBSGrid to the Research Computing Platform (RCP) in the Cloud

 To support the evolving needs of HBS faculty researchers, the Resarch Computing Platform (RCP) in the Cloud will gradually, over the next year, replace the Grid as the primary research computing environment at the School.